jkhelil/throttling-study/README.md

 We want to prevent the `starting` POD from starving the `ready` one in order to not degrade the response time of the processes of the `ready` POD.
 We must guarantee that even if the `starting` POD has much more containers than the `ready` one.

 Today, docker containers are spawned in their own cgroup, but those cgroup are all child of `/system.slice`.
 As a consequence, all the containers have the same weight.
-If the `starting` POD has ten times more containers than the `ready` one, it will be allocated time times more CPU.
+If the `starting` POD has ten times more containers than the `ready` one, it will be allocated ten times more CPU.

 Having an additional layer with a slice per POD would allow to have a fair resource allocation per POD instead of having a fair resource allocation per container.

-We propose to enhance docker to be able to specify the parent slice of containers’ cgroup ([Pull request #9436](https://github.com/docker/docker/pull/9436)) and to enhance kubernetes to create one slice per POD.
+We propose to enhance docker to be able to specify the parent slice of containers’ cgroup ([Pull request #9436](https://github.com/docker/docker/pull/9436), [Pull request #9551](https://github.com/docker/docker/pull/9551)) and to enhance kubernetes to create one slice per POD.

 Before:
 ```